leightonpayne/cv/README.md

 ## Deploying

-A PDF is compiled automatically using GitHub Actions when a new commit gets pushed.
+A PDF is compiled automatically using GitHub Actions when a new commit gets pushed to the *master* branch.
 The compiled PDF is then uploaded to the server hosting my [website](https://leightonpayne.com) where it can be [downloaded](https://leightonpayne.com/leighton_payne_cv.pdf).

-## License